I was waiting tables until I was almost 30 years old. I hated it. The food-service business is tough. I felt stuck. Actually, I felt worse than stuck.

 The universe is a powerful thing…more powerful than us.

 If you’re working in a job that you hate, or are in a career that just doesn’t work for you anymore, you know what you have to do.
-Or, you know at least that things have to change.

 A year from now, your life will be different, somehow.